-For our LMS comparison, we’ll use such main groups and subgroups of categories: Administration:
+For our LMS comparison, we used such main groups and subgroups of categories:

-Different characteristics affect differently on the final decision.
-We’ll call the level of such influence ‘feature weight’.
-For example, when I choose a laptop, I consider such factors: performance, design, battery life, display quality, sound quality.
-But these features have different influence on my decision, so feature weights for me in this situation are the following:
+For example, when choosing a new laptop, we can consider factors: performance, design, battery life, display quality, and sound quality.
+But these features have a different impact on our decision, so feature weighting could be the following:

 Performance – 40%

 Sound Quality – 10%

 Different features work differently in various products.
 Some are perceived as “better,” and some as “worse.”
 We’ll call these rates “feature performance.”
 Feature performance will be assessed from 0 (worst) to 1 (best).

 Combining features’ weight and performance can be the integral score for comparing different products.

 FW, fw, fp are defined by our research based on CHLOE 3 and CHLOE 2 report, The Complete LMS Buying Guide, blog posts, and discussions on industry-leading forums like Elearning Industry, Capterra, Quora, Trustradius, Class Centra, Software Advice… 200+ resources in total.

 Feature Weight info for Higher Level and their Lower-level Factors: